davazp/lector/TUTORIAL.md

-For example, if you just export the `getLanguage` and, let's say, `getVersion` functions from a module, all the built abstractions in the application can only access those piece of information, even if the context can potentially contain much more.
+For example, if you just export the `getLanguage` and, let's say, `getVersion` functions from a module, all the built abstractions in the application can only access those pieces of information, even if the context can potentially contain much more.

 The benefit is, accessing new pieces of information now is as easy as